telerik/fiddler-everywhere-docs/get-started/quickstart-macos.md

     ![Enter Keychain credentials to trust the root certificate](../images/settings/settings-https-mac-keychain.png)

-1. Enable the capturing of the HTTPS traffic by selecting the **Capture HTTPS traffic** checkbox and clicking **Save**.
+1. Enable the capturing of the HTTPS traffic by selecting the **Capture HTTPS traffic** checkbox.
+Click **Save**.

-## Styling the Tool

-Now let's add more elegance to Fiddler Everywhere and change its default Light theme with the Dark one&mdash;just go to the **Themes** menu, select the Dark theme, and click **Save**.
+1. Back in the main Fiddler Everywhere screen, enable the **Live Traffic** toggle to start capturing HTTP and HTTPS system traffic.

 That's it!
+Fiddler Everywhere will start immediately to capture all the traffic generated from any application that uses the operating system proxy settings.

+>tip Fiddler Everywhere provides the [preconfigured browser-capturing option]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing), which enables you to skip the system capturing configuration from this step.
+The predefined browser-capturing option comes in handy when you generate captured traffic only from a browser, or lack administrative right to install certificates and to modify the system proxy, or when third-party VPNs and security tools are colliding with the Fiddler Everywhere proxy.

 ## Fiddling with the Traffic